Oligo12/cyber-projects/edr-project/KNOWN_LIMITATIONS.md

 # Known Limitations

 This document lists known gaps in the v1 build, with honest framing on why they exist and what would close them.
-The goal is transparency about what this prototype does and does not do — a v1 EDR is not a v5 EDR, and pretending otherwise would undermine the rest of the project.
+The goal is transparency about what this prototype does and does not do — a v1 EDR is not a v5 EDR.

 Items are roughly ordered by impact on detection coverage.